Fra0013To/GINN/README.md

 nodes must be given during the initialization of the layer.

 ### Layer Initialization
-The _GraphInformed_ class, in [grphinformed.layers module](https://github.com/Fra0013To/GINN/blob/main/graphinformed/layers.py)
+The _GraphInformed_ class, in [graphinformed.layers module](https://github.com/Fra0013To/GINN/blob/main/graphinformed/layers.py)
 of this repository, is defined as a subclass of [_tensorflow.keras.layers.Dense_](https://www.tensorflow.org/api_docs/python/tf/keras/layers/Dense) (more precisily, it is a subclass of the deprecated non-sparse implementation of original GI layers, that is a subclass of Dense layers).
 Then, we list and describe only the new input arguments for the initialization.
 All the other arguments